GLEIF-IT/vlei-verifier/README.md

 ```

 * Note there are multiple config files depending on the environment you are running in.
+For example config files, see [here](https://github.com/GLEIF-IT/vlei-verifier/tree/main/scripts/keri/cf).
+You can use these config files as they are or configure one as needed.

 Or from docker-compose with: